loganmoseley/programming-club/Readme.md

 # SwiftUI Club minutes

+2020-04-14: Zev showed us his Mini in SwiftUI project.
+Very cool!
+We talked about one advantage of SwiftUI layout versus Auto-Layout: composition/encapsulation.
+There’s no spooky action at a distance.
+That’s because Auto-Layout constraints for all views are in the linear solver all at once.
+We also talked about GeometryReader, combining HStack & Spacer, and [netsplit.com](https://netsplit.com/).

 2020-03-31:

 We looked at a challenge from [Swift Over Coffee](https://github.com/twostraws/SwiftOverCoffee), which asked listeners to build the Apple Watch "breathe" animation in 1 hour.
 We worked through [Paul Hudson's submission](https://gist.github.com/twostraws/c69e4080099ae7ac45bfd9b1e15a4269) to see how it worked, then experimented with animation code on our own.